Discovering kitchen design ideas can happen by chance, while scrolling on Pinterest or by peaking into a friend’s!

 Consider changing all your appliances to a single brand and colour.
 While this will probably be quite expensive, your kitchen will look instantly better.

 Worktops are another great investment to make and will transform your kitchen.
-Plus if your budget doesn’t stretch to marble, there are many materials on the market which look and feel simlar.
+Plus if your budget doesn’t stretch to marble, there are many materials on the market which look and feel similar.
 Just the cost a fraction of the cost.
-You could also use offcut as a slash-back.
+You could also use off-cuts as a splash-back.

 Changing handles and painting cabinets are just two of our favourite low costs ideas.